madprops/curls/README.md

 ![](https://i.imgur.com/TieJlTx.gif)

+(Notice in this demo how each color has their own set of curls)

 This is a text status host.

 Users claim a `curl` and get a key to be able to update it.